Citrinate/CS2Interface/README.md

 > [!NOTE]
 > It's not possible for a bot to farm non-CS2 cards and use the CS2 Interface at the same time.
 These two operations can interfere with one another on startup, and so it's important to also enable the `FarmingPausedByDefault` flag.
 This will prevent ASF's CardFarmer module from starting automatically.
 >
 > If you want to farm cards you can still do so using the `resume` command.
-The CS2 Interface will automatically start after card farming is complete.
+The CS2 Interface will automatically start when ASF stops farming.

 ---